stapelberg/hugo/content/posts/2025-05-15-my-2025-high-end-linux-pc/index.markdown

 ### TRIM your SSDs

-SSD disks can degrade over time, especially when using full-disk encryption, because then the SSD firmware cannot know anymore which parts of the disk are used and which parts are free.
+SSD disks can degrade over time, so it is essential that the Operating System tells the SSD firmware about freed-up blocks (for wear leveling).
+When using full-disk encryption, all involved layers need to have TRIM support enabled.

-I think I saw this effect in action back in 2022, [when I copied my data from a Force MP600 to a WD Black SN850](/posts/2022-01-15-high-end-linux-pc/#copying-the-data), which unexpectedly took many hours!
+I think I saw the effect of an incorrectly configured TRIM setup in action back in 2022, [when I copied my data from a Force MP600 to a WD Black SN850](/posts/2022-01-15-high-end-linux-pc/#copying-the-data), which unexpectedly took many hours!